DmitriyKoshelev/zara-e2e-pw/README.md

+#  Final Project – Playwright + TypeScript E2E Test Suite

 End-to-end UI automation tests for the ZARA online store using Playwright and TypeScript.
 This project follows the Page Object Model to keep test logic clean, reusable, and maintainable.

-#  Final Project – Playwright + TypeScript E2E Test Suite

-This is an end-to-end (E2E) UI automation testing project built with **Playwright** and **TypeScript**.
-It focuses on automated testing for an online store interface, including:

 -  Negative registration scenarios
 -  Cart interactions (adding and removing items)